lambertbeekhuis/laravel-filament-saas-starter-kit/readme.txt

 TODO:
-- edit profilephoto in frontend
+- edit profile-photo in frontend
-- Permission and roles
+- Permission and roles with Spatie https://spatie.be/docs/laravel-permission/v6/introduction
+    - DONE add migration tenant foreign key
+    - use seeds for 'admin'
+    - TenantAdmin via Roles/Permissions
 - apply to specific Saas-registration (with or without approval)
 - invite a new user for registration
 - SaasAuth maken?
 Sla ik de Tenant op in de sessie?
 Ja! https://laracasts.com/discuss/channels/laravel/add-cutom-function-to-auth-facade